blub-/ikvm-maven-plugin/README.md

 # ikvm-maven-plugin

-# This plugin is a fork from samskivert/ikvm-maven-plugin.
+//This plugin is a fork from samskivert/ikvm-maven-plugin.

 This Maven plugin runs IKVM on a collection of Java jar files (defined by the dependencies in the POM that includes this plugin).